 - There must be restricted access to the data facilities and devices that store private information

-- Proper network and cybersecurity is enforced to prevent data breaches and leaks
+- Proper cybersecurity measures must be enforced to prevent breaches of information

 - Stands for the Personal Information Protection and Electronic Documents Act